WuJiang1996/driver-fatigue-detection/README.md

 - imutils (pip install imutils)
    - We’ll also need the imutils package, my series of computer vision and image processing functions to make working with OpenCV easier.

--  pyglet (pip install pyglet)
-    - we'll also need pyglet  playing sound such as .mp3 , .wav ...

 -  dlib
    - To detect and localize facial landmarks we’ll need the dlib library